 Other forms of support include a Student Support Zone and library which stay open in the evenings and at weekends during term time.
 The IM Marsh Campus where this course is based is renowned for its friendliness and strong sense of community.

 In recent years, the professionalisation of sport coaching has become a key component of government sport strategy.
 Coaching as a profession requires knowledge of what and how to coach and this degree will encourage you to apply theory to practice to enhance these skills

 If you are passionate about sport and want a chance to help others achieve their sporting ambitions, a degree in Sport Coaching could be the route for you.
 Current demand for appropriately qualified coaches is high across a variety of settings (coaching children; participants and athletes).
 To be a successful coach, you need to be self-confident, have strong interpersonal skills and a sense of responsibility, alongside an in-depth knowledge of the coaching structures within sport.

 This course will help you develop a critical appreciation of the coaching process in a variety of settings as well as allowing you to develop professional skills in your own coaching environment.

 The degree is structured around the assessment strategies identified within the United Kingdom Coaching Certificate (UKCC) and the principles of the ICCE coaching framework which allows the programme to complement the requirements of national governing bodies of sport.

-LJMU has been selected to host the prestigious International Council for Coaching Excellence Global Coach Conference in 2017, in recognition of the city's sporting prowess and the university's successful sport education programmes.
+LJMU hosted the prestigious International Council for Coaching Excellence Global Coach Conference in 2017, in recognition of the city's sporting prowess and the university's successful sport education programmes.

-Plus from September 2017, IM Marsh students will have access to a free strength and conditioning studio onsite.
+Plus, IM Marsh-based studentshave access to a free strength and conditioning studio onsite.
 All LJMU students are also entitled to apply for free off-peak membership for Lifestyles Fitness Centres across Liverpool and discounted peak-rate membership is also available so you can keep yourself active alongside your sport studies.